Shoppable Video for Furniture & Home Goods: Buyer Behaviour

 Why furniture buyers need video

-Furniture is the highest-consideration category in ecommerce.
-Average decision time: 14 days.
-Average research touches: 23.
-The unanswerable question with static images is "how does this look in my space at my scale?"
-Video, especially customer video showing real rooms, closes that gap better than any other content type.
-Hence the 28–38% conversion lift documented in our conversion benchmark.
+Furniture is the highest-consideration category in ecommerce: average decision time 14 days, average research touches 23.
+Static images leave one question permanently open: "how does this look in my space, at my scale?"
+Customer video shot in real rooms closes that gap better than any other content type, which is where the 28–38% conversion lift in our conversion benchmark comes from.

 Buyer behaviour patterns